 Christian counselors provide traditional client-based therapy within the framework and values of the Christian faith.
-Christian counselors may specialize in all dimensions of counseling, including addiction, marriage and family, youth, or rehabilitation counseling.
-These counselors are knowledgeable experts in their field, and are also well-versed in biblical teachings and the fundamental principles of modern Christianity.
+Christian counselors may specialize in all types of counseling, including addiction, marriage and family, youth, and rehabilitation counseling.
+These counselors are knowledgeable in their field and well-versed in biblical teachings and the fundamental principles of modern Christianity.

-All counselors who serve clients in a private practice, including Christian counselors, must be fully licensed in all 50 states.
-Although licensure requirements vary by state, they typically include 2,000 to 4,000 hours of supervised clinical training and successful completion of an official licensing exam.
-Private practice counselors must also obtain a state-issued license, although the prerequisites are usually not as strict.
-Most Christian counselors in the U.S. have a master’s degree in their field, and many also get their start with a bachelor’s in Christian counseling.
+All counselors who serve clients in private practice, including Christian counselors, must hold licensure in their state.
+Although licensure requirements vary by state, they typically include 2,000-4,000 hours of supervised clinical training and successful completion of an official licensing exam.
+Most Christian counselors in the U.S. hold a master’s degree, and many start their education with a bachelor’s in Christian counseling.

-Today, many students are choosing to pursue their bachelor’s degree in Christian counseling online.
-Web-based programs follow the same rigorous curriculum as traditional classroom-based options, and the asynchronous (or self-paced) structure of online education is especially conducive to students with part-time jobs, childcare obligations, and other important commitments.
+Many students choose to pursue a bachelor’s degree in Christian counseling online.
+Web-based programs follow the same rigorous curriculum as classroom-based options.
+The asynchronous structure of online education caters to students with jobs, childcare obligations, and other responsibilities.

 Choosing a Program

-An online bachelor’s degree in Christian counseling will provide you with the foundational knowledge and skills needed to succeed in a master’s-level counseling program.
-Students will learn key counseling methods and therapy techniques, as well as strategies for serving different populations.
-They will also be exposed to definitive values and beliefs of the Christian faith.
+An online bachelor’s degree in Christian counseling provides the foundational knowledge and skills needed to succeed in a master’s-level counseling program.
+Students learn key counseling methods, therapy techniques, and strategies for serving different populations.
+They also study Christian values and beliefs.

-WILL AN ONLINE IN CHRISTIAN COUNSELING DEGREE PROGRAM WORK WITH MY SCHEDULE?
+WILL AN ONLINE IN CHRISTIAN COUNSELING PROGRAM WORK WITH MY SCHEDULE?

 An online bachelor’s degree in Christian counseling offers a flexible alternative to brick-and-mortar programs.
-Students can access lectures and other course materials, submit written assignments, take exams, and contact their professors on their own schedule.
-The latest in educational technology also enables them to study away from their home computer using a laptop, tablet, smartphone, or other Wi-Fi-compatible device.
+Students can access lectures and other course materials, submit written assignments, take exams, and contact their professors on their own schedule and from any location with a WiFi connection.

 WHAT JOBS CAN I GET WITH MY BACHELOR’S IN CHRISTIAN COUNSELING?

-Students who graduate from an online bachelor’s in Christian counseling degree program will be qualified to offer private counseling services in states where a master’s degree is not required for licensure.
-Bachelor’s degree-holders who plan to practice in states where a master’s is required will be well-positioned to embrace the demands of a graduate program.
+Graduates from an online bachelor’s in Christian counseling program qualify to offer private counseling services in states that do not require a master’s degree for licensure.
+Bachelor’s degree holders who plan to practice in states where a master’s is required can tackle the demands of a graduate program.